Cold & Flu Elderberry Syrup

-Even though my kids aren’t in school that still doesn’t mean that they’re exempt from one of the dreaded back to school problems…COLDS!!!
+Even though my kids aren’t in school that doesn’t mean that they’re exempt from one of the dreaded back to school problems…COLDS!!!
 My boys are involved in a lot of extra curriculum activities and they sometimes bring back a cold or two.

 At the first sign of a cold, I whip out ELDERBERRY SYRUP!!!
 Isaac runs from it.
 Ethan does pretend coughs just so he can have some.
 I swear those two are night and day.
 Elderberry syrup is like the King Mac Daddy of homemade, natural cold and flu fighters.
 Liquid medicinal gold of the Gods!!!

-I’ve been making and using this Elderberry syrup for years and I swear by it!!
-I discovered the recipe in a book I love called Herbal Recipes for Vibrant Health by Rosemary Glasdsar and I’ve since tweaked the recipe to include a few more cold-flu fighting ingredients like apple cider vinegar, fresh lemon and a blend of teas.
+I’ve been making and using this Elderberry syrup recipe for years and I swear by it!!
+I discovered the recipe in a book I love called Herbal Recipes for Vibrant Health by Rosemary Glasdsar and I’ve since tweaked the recipe to include a few more cold-flu fighting ingredients like apple cider vinegar, fresh lemon, and a blend of teas.
 Gosh, I love teas but you can totally leave them out!
 This stuff is AMAZING either way!!!
 I’ve pretty much got my whole family singing its praises!

 I’ve only used it to fight or prevent colds and flu but I hear it’s also good for body aches and allergies.
-Fire up the google and discover all the great benefits of elderberry!
+Fire up google and discover all the great benefits of elderberry!